ibm-cloud-docs/watson-assistant/skill-based-actions.md

 ## Using skill-based actions

-To test and use your skill-based actions, you can start a new conversation with your assistant and follow the conditions that you defined when you created the skill.
-Once you meet the conditions, enter the phrase that triggers the skill.
+To test and use your skill-based actions, you can start a new conversation with your assistant and follow the conditions that you defined when you created the action.
+Once you meet the conditions, enter the phrase that triggers the action.

 The assistant then attempts to turn that action into a conversation, where you can check the status of the task and interact with the assistant to complete the action successfully.